 - Learn about banking issues and other considerations

 How to submit the annual Delaware LLC tax?

-To submit the annual Delaware LLC tax, you can follow:
+To submit the annual Delaware LLC tax, you can follow the:

 Step 1: Download and fill out the Delaware LLC Tax Return form

-Step 2: Attached the completed report to the Delaware Secretary of State, Division of Corporations website
+Step 2: Attached is the completed report to the Delaware Secretary of State, Division of Corporations website